 It may be raining day in, day out here in the Pacific Northwest, but that doesn’t stop me from getting my hands dirty indoors with this fun hanging clay planter project.
 I spent a few dreary afternoons making these air-dry clay planters to display a few of my favorite indoor succulents and I must say my home is a little more cheery now that these little guys are hanging in my window.

-This was my first time working with clay (since I was a kid) and I must say I’m now addicted!
-This project, though a little time consuming due to dry times, was both simple and fun and would make a great rainy day activity to do with kids or grandkids too.
+This was my first time working with clay (since I was a kid) and I must say that I’m now addicted!
+This project, though a little time consuming due to drying times, was both simple and fun and would make a great rainy day activity to do with kids or grandkids too.